Skip to Main Content

 1095-B

-• CCSB/SHOP plan members of the Small Employer, less than 50 full-time employees, group plans will receive a 1095-B from the Healthcare Plan Provider
+• Covered California for Small Business enrollees of small employer (fewer than 50 full-time employees) group plans will receive a 1095-B from the health insurance company.

-• If the individual is a recipient of Medi-Cal and other Government Sponsored Health Coverage in 2015; the Government Agency will issue a 1095-B to the plan member.
+• If the individual is a recipient of Medi-Cal or other government-sponsored health insurance, the government agency will issue a 1095-B to the enrollee.

 1095-C

-• If the employer is an Applicable Large Employer (ALE), generally at least 50 full-time employees, they are subject to the possibility of a shared responsibility payment to the IRS if the ALE does not offer to its employees and dependents minimum essential coverage (MEC) that is affordable.
-All CCSB plans provide MEC.
-CCSB plan members of this large employer group will issue 1095-Cs to their employees.
+• If the employer is an applicable large employer (ALE) (generally at least 50 full-time employees), they are subject to the possibility of a shared responsibility payment to the IRS if the ALE does not offer to its employees and dependents minimum essential coverage that is affordable.
+All Covered California for Small Business health insurance plans provide minimum essential coverage.
+Covered California for Small Business plan members of this large employer group will issue 1095-Cs to their employees.

 W-2

-• All employers that provide “applicable employer-sponsored coverage” must report the value of the healthcare coverage in box 12 of the annual W-2 form.
+• All employers that provide “applicable employer-sponsored coverage” must report the value of the health insurance in box 12 of the annual W-2 form.

-• Generally, Employers with 49 and less full-time employees will only report the coverage value on the employee’s W-2.
-See question #9.
+• Generally, employers with 49 and fewer full-time employees will only report the insurance value on the employee’s W-2.